gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 - **Forgetting `tx.unblock()` after `tx.expire()`**. `expire()` arms the timeout.
 The transaction stays parked until `unblock()` releases it.
 - **Mixing `scenario.thread(...)` with bare `threading.Thread`**.
-The scenario joins managed threads on exit; bare threads it doesn't know about can escape the block and race the scheduler.
+The scenario joins managed threads on exit; bare threads it does not know about can escape the block and race the scheduler.

 ## FAQ

 - **Why is my multithreaded Python test flaky?** The test depends on which thread the OS scheduler picks next.
-The scheduler picks differently on each run, so a race condition that fires one time in a thousand stays one time in a thousand. blanket lets your test make the scheduling decisions instead.
+The scheduler picks a different thread on each run, so a race condition that fires one time in a thousand stays one time in a thousand. blanket lets your test make the scheduling decisions instead.
 - **How do I write a deterministic concurrency test in Python?** Wrap each `threading` primitive in its blanket counterpart inside a `Scenario`, then drive execution from the main thread with `relay`, `cycle`, or `assign`.
 Each method call on a blanket primitive parks until the scheduler issues a permit.
 Runs reproduce the same order.